 I used 8 of the 10 chicken thighs in the package and froze the other two for later use.
 The thighs were pretty big, so I am costing it out at one thigh per serving.
-Also, I experimented with skin on and skin removed thighs and, I have to say, the skin off were much better!
+Also, I experimented with skin-on and skin-removed thighs and, I have to say, the skin-off was much better!

 If you’re not into spicy, you can leave out the cayenne and this recipe will still be excellent!
 The seasoning glaze is a great mix of sweet, smokey, and garlicky.
 The cayenne just gives it an extra kick.

 This recipe is super easy to prepare and requires little attention, so you can use the extra time to prepare a salad or whatever side dishes you want!

 - Preheat the oven to 400 degrees.
 In a small bowl, combine everything except the chicken thighs (honey, cider vinegar, chili powder, garlic powder, smoked paprika, cayenne, cumin, and salt).
 Stir until combined.

 - Remove the skin from the chicken thighs if desired.
 Place the chicken thighs either on a roasting pan or a baking sheet covered with foil.
 A roasting pan can be simulated by placing wire cooling racks over a baking sheet to allow juices to fall below the chicken.
 Brush the honey spice mixture over the surface of the chicken thighs, using about half of the total honey mixture.